 - a) one at the geometric centre

-- b) one at an upper corner
+- b) one at an upper edge, and

-- c) two at centres of side faces
+- c) two at centres of side faces (for rectangular elements one on long and one on short side).

 Surface temperatures (b and c above) shall be measured at the depth of reinforcement.